 We'll notify as soon as your question has been answered.

-Asked by Ashan
+Asked by Jeniffer

-Asked by Ashan
+Asked by Sarah

 At Scoodle we understand that everyone learns in a different way.
 Some people learn through practice, using essays and notes; others prefer video lessons to watch and learn, some just need help with a specifically hard question, while some learn best 1-on-1 tutoring sessions.
 At Scoodle we cater for all types of learning styles and needs.
 From GCSE Maths video lessons to A-level English essays and specialist educators in every subject - we’ve got you covered.

 3rd year medical student passionate to help you get into med sch!
 5A* @ A levels 👍 BMAT & UCAT

 My style of teaching requires students/parents to provide me with the topics that they would like me to cover beforehand so that I can deliver the session in an efficient manner to students.
 I have tutored A level chemistry being the assigned chemistry tutor at college.
 I also experience checking personal statements for medical school and tutoring UCAT and BMAT.
 I will provide practical advice based on first-hand experience on how to get into the top medical schools in the UK.

 Hello, my name is Senara and I am a second year medical student at Imperial College London!
 I have lots of experience in tutoring students and I am offering a personalised tutoring service for every step of the medicine application process - from the entrance exams to the personal statement and interview process.
 If you are interested please get in touch!